 - Chicago: 3-day unlimited pass (any CTA train or bus, anytime) = $20

 - Portland: 7 day pass (ages 18-64) = $26, (ages 7-17) = $7.50

 This is in straight competition with personal cars, both owned and rented.
 The average price of an economy rental, in the past year, was $45-65 per day, comfortably fitting two adults and two children.
-For a little bit bigger car, the standard size fitting five people, costs $55-75 per day.
+For a little bit bigger car, the standard size fitting five people costs $55-75 per day.
 By contrast, if you're staying in Chicago, let's say, for three days with three people, you can navigate the city on $60 between the three of you compared to the $135 for the base model economy car you might rent (not including gas and parking).
-With public transportation you don't have to worry about filling the gas tank, parking spots or fees, or navigating a new city.
+With public transportation, you don't have to worry about filling the gas tank, parking spots or fees, or navigating a new city.
 In cities like New York, which is the only major U.S. city that over half of all households don't own a car, it's nearly impenetrable by automobile during certain hours.
 Go under or over the hectic rush hour traffic with the light rail or subway systems.
-On top of everything, public transportation is more economical and energy efficient, allowing several dozen travelers ride in a single vehicle.
+On top of everything, public transportation is more economical and energy-efficient, allowing several dozen travelers to ride in a single-vehicle.

 Tips for Riding Public Transportation: